Zimbabwe to donate 10 white rhinos to Congo

 The head of Congo’s wildlife authority could not be immediately reached for comment.

-(This version of the story corrects headline to make clear Zimbabwe donating to Congo.)
+(This version of the story removes extraneous words from dateline.)

 Reporting by MacDonald Dzirutwe in Harare and Fiston Mahamba in Goma; Writing by Sofia Christensen; Editing by Aaron Ross and Matthew Mpoke Bigg